Powered by SchoolDash

 School Road, Rubery, Birmingham B45 9EL

 Waseley Hills High School is a non-selective academy.
-It has about 780 boys and girls aged between 11 and 18.
-In June 2022 the school was rated ‘Requires Improvement’ by Ofsted.
+It has about 730 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in February 2025.

 This school is a member of Central Region Schools Trust.
 (Other schools in this trust include Arrow Vale High School, Holyhead School and Gospel Oak School.)

-Particular strengths include Admissions.
-Relative weaknesses include Representation and Progress.
+Particular strengths include Admissions and Destinations.
+Relative weaknesses include Representation and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.